 This might leave you wondering what Italian food looked like before tomatoes, especially in the food of Campania and Southern Italy.

-In this guide, we’ll be taking a look at what types of food were popular in Italy before the tomato was introduced to the country, and how this fruit managed to dominate Italian cuisine after its arrival.
+Let’s take a look at the types of food that were popular in Italy before the tomato was introduced to the country, and how this fruit managed to dominate Italian cuisine after its arrival.

 When Did Tomatoes Come to Italy?